 - Make sure the room above you has a thick carpet.

-For more information on sound proofing, there’s a useful article on howstuffworks.com which explains in more detail why it’s hard to sound proof rooms.
+For more information on soundproofing, there’s a useful article on howstuffworks.com.
+It also explains in more detail why it’s so hard to soundproof rooms.

 4. The art of communication

-But really it boils down to the art of negotiation – or control if you’re a parent.
-It’s important to ask someone diplomatically to understand the fact that the noise is affecting your sleep and daily life because of that.
+This means it’s the art of negotiation is going to be invaluable – or control if you’re a parent.
+It’s important to ask someone diplomatically to understand the fact that the noise is affecting your sleep, daily life, and well-being.

-That, in my experience, usually gets a better result than accusing someone of being unreasonable.
-By admitting a ‘weakness’ and asking for help, you’re far more likely to get it than by starting with accusations.
+In my experience, the tactic of calmly explaining how your life is affected usually gets a better result than simply accusing someone of being unreasonable.
+By asking for help and understanding, you’re more likely to get it than if you confront them angrily.

-If it’s a neighbor disturbing you night after night, then whatever you do, don’t start a sound war.
+If it’s a neighbor disturbing you, try to resist the temptation to start a sound war.
 Again, start with a polite request and continue to ask politely.
-The very second you start blasting you music back at them, it’s all over.
-Think about it – if they started a sound war with you, would you give in?
+If you blast your music back at them, nobody wins.

 If someone is willing to work with you, then you can do some experiments to find the maximum volume they can put a television of stereo at without you hearing it.
 They could even use a little sticker to mark the maximum volume point.

-It’s a dramatic course of action, and won’t earn you any friends.
-But if your neighbours are noisy night after night in a completely disrespectful way, there may be a local government noise pollution department you can call.
+This one is arguably a more dramatic step, and won’t earn you any friends: if your neighbors are continually noisy in a disrespectful way, there may be a local government noise pollution department you can call.

-This varies from country to country, but may be the only way to deal with building work at 7 a.m. on a Sunday or constant late night parties.
+This varies from country to country, but might be the only way to deal with building work on a Sunday morning or constant late-night parties.

 6. Move your bedroom